-As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2010.
-This factsheet explains the law in NSW about what a landlord must do to end a tenancy agreement.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
+This factsheet summarises the law in NSW about what a landlord must do to end a tenancy agreement lawfully.

-In most cases, the landlord must give you a termination notice.
-The agreement ends once you give vacant possession of the premises to the landlord (you move out and return the keys).
+In most cases, the landlord/agent must give you a termination notice.
+Your tenancy agreement ends once you give vacant possession of the premises to the landlord/agent (that is, you move out and return the keys in person).

-If you do not leave by the day specified in the notice, the landlord can then apply to the Consumer, Trader and Tenancy Tribunal (CTTT) for a termination order.
+If you do not vacate by the day in the notice, the landlord can then apply to the NSW Civil and Administrative Tribunal (NCAT) for a termination order.

-A termination order ends the tenancy and specifies the day on which you have to give vacant possession.
+A termination order ends the tenancy and specifies the day by which you must give vacant possession.

-In some cases, the landlord can apply for termination order without giving you notice.
-(See ‘Application to CTTT without notice’ below.)
+In some cases, the landlord can apply for a termination order without giving you notice.
+(See ‘Application to the Tribunal without termination notice’ below.)

 The termination notice must be in writing, signed by the landlord/agent and set out:

-The notice must be properly ‘served’ to you in person, by post, by fax, or hand-delivered in an addressed envelope to a mailbox at your residential or business address.
+The landlord/agent must properly send or deliver the notice to you: in person, by post, by email (to an email address you have specified for documents of that kind), or by hand in an addressed envelope to a mailbox at your home or business address.

-If there is a mistake in the notice or it is not served properly, you can argue in the CTTT that it is invalid and the landlord’s application should be dismissed.
-However, the CTTT has discretion to overlook defects in the notice or how it was served.
+If there is a mistake in the notice or it is not properly sent/delivered, and the landlord applies for a termination order, then you can argue in the Tribunal that the notice is invalid and the landlord’s application should be dismissed.
+However, the Tribunal may overlook such mistakes.

 This depends on the type of tenancy agreement and the grounds for termination (if any) – see table below.